PritamChaudhari23/Software-Notes/6. DevOps & Testing/Software testing.md

 Sanity testing:
 Unit Testing - Test a feature before releasing to QA.
 Fixing a bug or developin a feature should not break something else.

+RTM:Requirements Traceability Matrix - Used for testing

+QA shares the test plan while development is in progress

+- FVT test cases
+- Test suite

 ---

 - Try out, install new softwares